dmparrishphd/Python4th/Dev/body8A.md

     OK> C:\some\name ?
     C:\some\name

- There are a number of ways to specify non-graphic chaarcters:
+ There are a number of ways to specify non-graphic charcters:

     S>> '' '' '' ''
-    OK> BLANK
+    OK> BL
     S>> '' '' '' ' '
     OK> LF
     S>> '' '' ' ' '\n'